 The good news: what we eat can help decrease our risk of heart disease or help us manage an existing condition.
 One organization that supports this approach to better heart health is the Anthem Blue Cross and Blue Shield Foundation.
 As part of its Healthy Hearts initiative, the foundation has partnered with Project Angel Heart to fund deliveries of medically tailored meals for people living with cardiovascular disease.

 Our heart-healthy meals are helping people with heart disease manage their symptoms and improve their health.
 Want to improve your health and/or decrease your risk of heart disease?
 Here are three simple guidelines that can help:

 1. Eat Plenty of Fiber

 Fiber acts like a sponge in your intestines, absorbing cholesterol from your diet so it won’t be recirculated in your bloodstream.
-Whole grains, beans, and fruits and vegetables with the skin on are good sources of fiber.
+Whole grains, beans, and fruits and vegetables (with the skin on) are good sources of fiber.
 Here are a few good options: